Stellenbosch at a glance

 RECREATION: SPORT AND OUTDOOR

 Home to the famous Coetzenburg Stadium, ample facilities are available for those hooked on sport, outdoor and adventure.
-You can hike or mountain bike in the beautiful Jonkershoek Nature Reserve while horse riding, parachuting and hot air ballooning are some of the other exiting experiences that can be enjoyed.
+You can hike or mountain bike in the beautiful Jonkershoek Nature Reserve.
+Horse riding, parachuting and hot air ballooning are some of the other exiting experiences that can be enjoyed.
 Golfers have a choice of three top class golf courses.

 Stellenbosch has a mild Mediterranean climate with rainy winters and hot summers.